 - Don't carry a purse.
 Bring one credit card, some cash concealed in a different location, and ID, preferably a driver's license rather than your passport.
 Leave other money options and your passport securely at your accommodation.

 - Choose a safe person and connect.
 If there's a huge lineup outside a club and you're feeling a bit uneasy, find someone in line who looks really safe and approach them as if they are old friends.
 Yes, this means that you are butting into line, but it's for a good reason.
-Explain that you are alone and would like to join them just until you get inside.
+Explain that you are alone and would like to join them just until you get inside and get your bearings.
 They'll understand that you need a bit of safety.
 Once inside, you can either make a graceful exit from them or discover you have made new friends.

 - Choose who you want to talk to and go for it.
 By being proactive you prevent the wrong person from monopolizing your evening and you'll have a great time with the right people.